beckboan/2dphysics/README.md

 Write contact generation for different shapes
-Write contact resolution (applying impulse to bodies) Write render function to automatically replace what was on the screen Write code for lower-frame physics with high fps rendering
+Write contact resolution (applying impulse to bodies) Write code for lower-frame physics with high fps rendering